twilsonco/SiriShortcuts/MenuGenerator.md

 **Quick menus:** Create simple menus with a text field similar to Toolbox Pro.

-**Advanced menus:** Use data stored in a dictionary for optimized menus that cut down on clutter in your Shortcuts.
+**Advanced menus:** Use data stored in a dictionary for optimized menus that cut down on clutter in your Shortcuts. (structure of menu item dictionary inspired by )

-**Unlimited Custom Fields:** There are two hidden fields out of the box that can be used to store data for use when a menu option is tapped.
-You can also define as many custom fields as needed.
+**Unlimited Custom Fields:** Include "hidden" fields to store data with menu items that is not shown in the created menu, and that can be accessed after a menu option is tapped.
+You can define as many custom fields as needed.

 ## Limited Permission Prompts